ruby-amqp/rubymarchhare.info/articles/exchanges.md

 Messages have a set of standard properties (e.g. type, content type) and can carry an arbitrary map of headers.

-Most functions related to exchanges and publishing are found in two Bunny classes:
+Most functions related to exchanges and publishing are found in two Hot Bunnies classes:

- * `Bunny::Exchange`
+ * `HotBunnies::Exchange`
- * `Bunny::Channel`
+ * `HotBunnies::Channel`

 ## What to Read Next